Cepesp-Fgv/cepesp-r/README.md

 ### Selecting Variables
 The default setting is for the function to return all the available variables (columns).
-To select specific variables and limit the size of the request, you can specify a list of required columns in the `columns_list` property.
-The specific columns available depend on the political and regional aggregation selected so you are advised to refer to the API documentation at https://github.com/Cepesp-Fgv/cepesp-rest for further details.
+To select specific variables and limit the size of the request, you can specify a list of required columns in the `columns_list` argument.
+The specific columns available depend on the political and regional aggregation selected so you are advised to refer to the documentation on the available columns at https://github.com/Cepesp-Fgv/tse-dados/wiki/Colunas and to the API documentation at https://github.com/Cepesp-Fgv/cepesp-rest for further details.

 Example:
 ```{r}